sandra-lourenco/roadToYonderland/README.md

-# Cypress End-to-End Testing
+# End-to-End Testing Exercise

-This repository contains automated end-to-end (E2E) tests for various user flows such as login, product search, adding a product to the cart, and user registration using [Cypress](https://www.cypress.io/).
+This repository contains automated end-to-end (E2E) tests for various user flows such as login, product search, adding a product to the cart, and user registration using Cypress for https://www.cotswoldoutdoor.com/

 ## Project Structure